CTMS-MAT-13: Numerical Methods

 Assignments

-You are encouraged to discuss homework between each other.
-However, the submitted assignments should be written individually.
-No copying is allowed!
+You are encouraged to discuss homework between each other and in the tutorials online.

 The problems on the exam will be similar to the ones from homework.
 So, by doing homework you prepare for the exam - maths is not a spectator sport.